cameronkerrnz/sriracha/product-requirements.md

 The application is a GUI desktop application using the QT framework, and the bulk of the application is written in Python.
 Content indexing will use the Whoosh.

-## Important UI Functions
+## UI Functions

-- Open an MBOX archive (MBOX & its index)
-- Open an MBOX archive (MBOX which doesn't have an index yet) -- initiates index
+- Open an MBOX file
+  - if an index does not yet exist, then this will initiate indexing
+  - a progress bar will be present so the user can see progress
 - Search the archive according to common email search needs
 - Mark/unmark messages according based on search results
 - Mark/unmark messages manually